 We have spoken to the first and second winner of the Homebrew RF Design Challenge to find out just how exactly they came to participate and what their motivation was to do so.
 Stay tuned!

 Introducing Jim Veatch, first place winner of the challenge who created a MRF101AN broadband HF amplifier design and Razvan Fatu, second place winner who used an MRF300AN RF transistor to build a linear amplifier.
 Among many other impressive applications, they have made the first and second place in the 2019 Homebrew RF Design Challenge.
-Check out Jim’s and Razvan’s projects here and click their YouTube links below.
+Check out Jim’s and Razvan’s projects here.

 Jim: “I am actually the 4th generation of an engineering family, which is why I was always involved with radio frequency technology since I was 12 years old.
 Later on I have also worked for a company that did air ground technology.”